Stunning Before & After Photos

 Of all the features of the face, the ears probably get the least attention.
 Still, like any other feature, specific characteristics about the ears can bother some individuals.
 Otoplasty is a cosmetic surgery that alters the position, size, and/or shape of the ears and reveals a more pleasing appearance.

-Often times, the individuals who may benefit most from otoplasty are children.
+Often times, the individuals who may benefit most from otoplasty are younger patients like children.
 Many children with excessively large ears or ears that tend to stick out far away from the head may struggle with teasing.
 Bullying in young children as well as in young adults can cause an immense sense of embarrassment and pain that may last into adulthood.

 With simple surgery, however, the source of that pain can be eliminated.
 The consequences of such a self-esteem boosting surgery can have far-reaching effects as children grow older too.
 Research has shown that children who address issues with their ears at a young age have greater self-confidence and better academic performance as they get older.